North Shore (New Brunswick) Regiment: Operational history

-The Great War
+Great War

 Details of the 73rd Northumberland Regiment were called out on active service on 6 August 1914 for local protective duty.

 The 132nd Battalion (North Shore), CEF was authorized on 22 December 1915 and embarked for Great Britain on 26 October 1916.
 There it provided reinforcements for the Canadian Corps until 28 January 1917, when its personnel were absorbed by the 13th Reserve Battalion, CEF.
 The battalion was subsequently disbanded on 21 May 1917.

 The 165th Battalion (Acadiens), CEF was authorized on 22 December 1915 and embarked for Great Britain on 28 March 1917.
 On 7 April 1917, its personnel were absorbed by the 13th Reserve Battalion, CEF to provide reinforcements for the Canadian Corps.
 The battalion was subsequently disbanded on 15 April 1918.

 The 28th Field Battery, CFA, CEF was authorized on 7 November 1914 and embarked for Great Britain on 9 August 1915.
 The battery disembarked in France on 21 January 1916, where it provided field artillery support as part of the 7th Brigade, CFA, CEF in France and Flanders until 19 March 1917, when its personnel were absorbed by the 15th Field Battery, CFA, CEF and 16th Field Battery, CFA, CEF.
 The battery was disbanded on 1 November 1920.